miladjafary/JavaNetworkGame/README.md

     ``Player.finishThreshold`` repeat step 2, otherwise it will stop sending request and finish the game with opponent.
 - ``GameServerMesssage``: is a class which is used making standard request between ``Player`` and ``GameServer``.
 This class can generate commands which are meaningful for ``GameServer`` and ``Player``.
+- ``GameDemoRunner``: This class is used for running the game server on port "4444".
+The two player, Milad and Elena will be signUp on the game server.
+Then "milad" player start the game with "Elena" player.
+After sending 10 message to "Elena" and receiving back 10 message from "Milad" the game will be finish.
+- ``GameServerRunner ``: This class can start a game server on an specific port.
+- ``PlayerRunner``: is a class which is used for connecting to a ``GameServer``.
+It can be accepted PlayerName, GameServerHost and GameServerPort as parameters and then It will try to connect to the game server and registered player as "PlayerName".

 ### GameServer Commands
 The game server commands are created by ``GameServerMessage``.
 All commands fields has been separated by ``|`` pipeline character.